 Ex) Against Rogue / Warlock, drop Earthgrab Totem first for the root when the rogue connects with you, step forward a bit, then drop Capacitor Totem so the rogue is not in range to kill it.
 Watch him get helplessly stunned and then smile since you lived!

-Glyph of Cleansing Waters: Okay glyph to use against DoT cleaves such as Boomkin / Warlock / Healer, or Ele Shaman / Warlock / Healer.
-The small heal scales with vigor so try to keep riptides up on your whole team and this glyph can go a long way when you need to dispel Unstable Affliction.
+Glyph of Cleansing Waters: Great glyph to use against DoT cleaves such as Boomkin / Warlock / Healer, or Ele Shaman / Warlock / Healer.
+Even greater when used with the talent "Echo of the Elements" as you will have 2 dispells, increasing the effectiveness and efficiency of this glyph.

 Glyph of Hex: Okay glyph to use when the other team does not have a de-curse for your hex, or if your team is lacking CC.
 I don’t use this glyph that much because usually I will be occupied enough to have Hex back off cooldown when I really need it.
 But it can be extremely effective if your partner’s CC is roughly on the same cool down as Hex with this glyph.

 I haven't really played around with stats since in WoD your stats are fixed in a sense that reforging doesn't exist.
 However you can still prioritize stats by buying certain off-pieces or dropping a 5th set-piece for a piece that gives better stats (since you only need 4 pieces of the set to get the bonus).

 #1 Mastery: Mastery seems amazing in WoD.
 Mastery paired with crit enables you to top your partners off no problem when you do have to cast.
 This is because mastery allows your heals to be more potent when your partners are lower on HP.
 This paired with crit will make your casted heals amazing.

 #2 Crit: Crit rating scales extremely well with shamans because our heals are amazing when they crit.
 Since we actually have to cast now (with the nerf to passive healing via totems) crit rating is a big factor.